Family Court orders for your welfare and property: How decisions can be made when there’s no EPA

 Protection of Personal and Property Rights Act 1988, s 30

-If the judge decides there’s an urgent need to protect your property, they can appoint a property manager temporarily, for up to three months.
+If the judge decides there’s an urgent need to protect your property, they can appoint someone to manage your property temporarily – for up to three months.

 You won’t necessarily know that someone has applied for a temporary order, and you don’t have the right to attend or be heard at the court hearing unless the judge orders this.
 To make a temporary order the judge doesn’t have to be fully convinced that you’re no longer mentally capable, just that there are reasonable grounds to believe this.